Kumanovo: Cultural organizations

 Several painting colonies and exhibitions take place every year in Kumanovo or in nearby villages.

 Kumanovo is distinguished by its jazz festival which features bands from all over the world.
 In 2002 the Macedonian bands Foltin and Dragan Dautovski Quartet performed, and in 2003 Macedonian jazz pianist Simon Kiselicki performed in his 'Beneventan Trio'.
 Every year Kumanovo has a "Days of Comedy" festival, sponsored by the Macedonian Ministry of Culture, featuring comedies from several Macedonian theatres and also from neighbouring Serbia and Bulgaria.
 Kumanovo municipality was organizing the manifestation "City of Culture 2006".

 Demographics

 Historical

-The following is a table of historical visits to Kumanovo, along with the number of houses recorded by the visitor.

 Table below showing historic demographic development according to Yugoslav and Macedonian census data:

 Present-day

 The population of the city of Kumanovo according to the 2002 census numbers 77,561, the majority of which are ethnic Macedonians 62.4% (48,416), with a significant minority of ethnic Albanians 23.7% (18,369) and ethnic Serbs 7.4% (5,746).

 The most common mother tongues in the city were the following: